CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/register.md

 * __estimated length of the project__,
 * __access control information__ _[(info)](#get-access-control-information)_.

-## Increase quotas for existing group project
+## Increase Quotas for Existing Group Project

 To request quota increase or access to particular [flavor](../technical-reference/flavors.md), please use [this form](https://projects.cloud.muni.cz/).

-## Get access control information
+## Get Access Control Information

 __Access control__ is based on information provided by the selected identity federation and is presented in the form of a VO name and, optionally, a group name.
 Every user with active membership in the specified VO/group will have full access to all resources